Welcome to Orientation!

-While Orientation may look different this year, we look forward to virtually welcoming you to your new academic community—the Ratcliffe Hicks School of Agriculture (RHSA).
-Here you will learn more about the School and the major you selected, including its requirements and expectations.
-You will also find all of the information and resources you need to prepare for Summer Orientation, including how to schedule an advising appointment and a checklist of what you need to do before that appointment.
+We look forward to virtually welcoming you to your new academic community—the Ratcliffe Hicks School of Agriculture (RHSA).
+Here you will find information and resources you will need to do to prepare for your 1:1 advising meeting.

 What You Can Expect

-During your orientation session you will be meeting via WebEx one-on-one with a professional advisor from RHSA.
-In your individual advising meeting, you will be registering for fall semester courses.
+During your 1:1 advising meeting you will be using WebEx to meet with a professional advisor from RHSA.
+In your 1:1 advising meeting, you will be registering for courses for the upcoming semester.
 During this session, the advisor can also answer any questions you may have about your major, pre-professional programs, college, or other academic questions you may have.

 Checklist For a Successful Advising Appointment